Your Endocannabinoid System

-Although it was only recently discovered, the importance of CB1 in the central nervous system is demonstrated by the fact that there are more CB1 receptors than all other receptors, combined: more than half of all receptors in your brain are cannabinoid receptors.
+Although it only recently came across, the importance of CB1 in the central nervous system demonstrates by the fact that there are more CB1 receptors than all other receptors, merges: more than half of all receptors in your brain are cannabinoid receptors.

-When activated, CB1 receptors drastically reduce the activity of important cellular processes that are required for the core functionality of cells.
-Importantly, these core processes are repeated in many different types of cells, so the endocannabinoid system is able to use the same mechanism to control the activity of drastically different types of cells.
+When activated, CB1 receptors drastically reduce the activity of important cellular processes that require for the core functionality of cells.
+Importantly, these core processes repeat in many different types of cells, so the endocannabinoid system is able to use the same mechanism to control the activity of drastically different types of cells.

 The core function of neurons is to produce an action potential, the scientific term for when a neuron “fires”.
 CB1 activation causes an influx of calcium ions into the neuron, which temporarily prevents the formation of such an action potential; CB1 activation prevents the neuron from firing.
 This can have many different effects depending on the region of the brain which is being inhibited by CB1 activation.